paulrentschler/excel-vba/README.md

 ## Module: haystack-search.bas

-Provides functionality for searching a spreadsheet to find matching values.
+Provides functionality for searching a spreadsheet to find matching values

 ### Main functions